 - Why You Shouldn’t Force Kids to Say Sorry

 Tell me in the comments: When have you labeled your child’s emotions, and how has it helped with his or her behavior?
+What benefits have you seen with teaching feelings and emotions?

 Get your FREE workbook!